I am alive and kicking.

-It was awful and the final straw was mid January 2016 when my husband and I took a day off from work to meet with some friends from Spain who were celebrating their wedding anniversary with a trip to the UK.
+It was awful and the final straw was mid-January 2016 when my husband and I took a day off from work to meet with some friends from Spain who were celebrating their wedding anniversary.

-A lunch and two prosecco later I felt grim my face went a darker shade of puce, I vomited and my heart felt like it was about to explode, without exaggeration I sat in the toilet of the restaurant downstairs thinking what the heck could I be allergic too that could cause such a severe reaction?
+Lunch and two prosecco later I felt grim my face went a darker shade of puce, I vomited and my heart felt like it was about to explode.

-Fortunately Rocio our friend happens to be an ER nurse she was concerned for me and tried to ascertain what the problem was.
-By the time we came to leave my heart rate had slowed and my stomach felt a bit better.
-But I still felt awful.
+Rocio our friend happens to be an ER nurse and helped me.
+By the time we left the restaurant, my heart rate was normal and my stomach felt better but I still felt awful.

-By the time I went to bed I was wasted, the nausea had lessened but I had a headache and felt like it was the morning after the night before.
+I went to bed early and although nausea had lessened I had a headache and it felt like a hangover.

-I had the proprietary blood test and after an explanation of my symptoms my Dr was none the wiser.
+I had the proprietary blood test and after an explanation of my symptoms, I left none the wiser.

-It was my six weekly maintenance check at my osteopath and a quiet mention of what had happened prompted her to recommend seeing an allergy specialist.
+It was my six weekly maintenance check at my osteopath and a recount of the events that prompted her to recommend an allergy specialist.

-Two days later there I was right palm turned upwards with a strange looking copper probe attached to a machine, a type of acupuncture, non invasive and totally pain free.
+Two days later with my right palm turned upwards with a strange-looking copper probe attached to a machine, a type of acupuncture, non-invasive and totally pain-free.

-Having been asked a whole host of questions and being grilled about my lifestyle, when was the last time I had taken antibiotics, had food poisoning, was I on HRT and so forth.
-I was convinced I was allergic to something, but what, I had no idea.
+I was asked a host of questions and grilled about my lifestyle when was the last time I had antibiotics, when did I last have food poisoning, was I on HRT.
+I was convinced I was allergic to a food item but what escaped me.